tonguwin/tedx_new/README.md

 ### Home/Landing

-1. Fix spacing (most likely w CSS) with the "Ideas Worth Spreading" Title
+1. Fix spacing (most likely w CSS) with the "Your Gravity" Title/Banner
 2. Make the 'what is TEDxUCSD' lead to the About Us page
 3. Play around/add fun random boxes that are clickable
 4. Create the berkeley esque video display (refer to Figma)